 The Brave Among Us

 Bravery.
 Determination.
 It takes an awful lot of those two qualities to start something new.
-It takes guts, plain and simple, to pick up and start over in a new country, no family or community to hold you up when the going gets tough.
-With new and overwhelmingly unfamiliar systems to navigate, perhaps even a new language, new Canadians muscle through.
+It takes guts, plain and simple, to pick up and start over in a new country, with no family or community to hold you up when the going gets tough with new and overwhelmingly unfamiliar systems to navigate, perhaps even a new language, new Canadians muscle through.
 This is the experience for immigrants as they set up a home.
-And they do this while they maneuver through immigration, education, and health care systems, and find employment in a new country.
+And they do this while they maneuver through immigration, education, and health care systems and find employment in a new country.

 While the stakes are different, starting a company in a busy market takes a healthy dose of bravery and determination too.
-Without the scaffolding of a regular paycheque, health benefits, and measure of job protection, it can seem impossible to get ahead with your new service, or product.
+Without the scaffolding of a regular paycheque, health benefits, and measure of job protection, it can seem impossible to get ahead with your new service or product.
 But entrepreneurs and start-ups drive us all forward.
-Because they forecast needs in the market and create change all consumers can benefit from.
+Because they forecast needs in the market and create change, all consumers can benefit from them.

 It’s difficult for new Canadians and entrepreneurs, especially start-ups, to purchase real estate without a hefty down payment and steep insurance premiums.
 Their mortgage applications are too often denied.
 Current rules are discriminatory, and this has prompted the national housing agency, the Canadian Mortgage Housing Corp (CMHC), to announce that they are taking steps to create more equity for those who want to own property in Canada.